-However, factors such as data privacy, security issues, high capital investments, lack of awareness especially for the private exchanges, the complex set of technologies and changing regulations are expected to thwart industry growth.
+However, factors such as data privacy, security issues, high capital investments, lack of awareness especially for the private exchanges, the complex set of technologies, and changing regulations are expected to thwart industry growth.
 Lack of skilled manpower regarding knowledge on healthcare domain and technical expertise may also pose a challenge to market growth over the forecast period.

-The global industry has been segmented by type, phase, component, end-use industries and geography.
+The global industry has been segmented by type, phase, component, end-use industries, and geography.
 By type, the health insurance exchange market is further divided into public and private exchanges.

 By stage, the health insurance exchange market is divided into pre-implementation phase, implementation phase or infrastructure delivery, program management, independent validation and verification (IV &V) which includes quality assurance (QA), operations and maintenance.

-By component, the global health insurance exchange market is divided into services, software and hardware.
-Based on end user the market is further divided into government agencies, third parties, brokerage firms, health plans/players.
-Major regions covered in this report include North America, Europe, Asia and the rest of the world (RoW).
+By component, the global health insurance exchange market is divided into services, software, and hardware.
+Based on end-user, the market is further divided into government agencies, third parties, brokerage firms, health plans/players.
+Major regions covered in this report include North America, Europe, Asia, and the rest of the world (RoW).

-The U.S. occupies highest share in the global industry and is expected to continue dominating the global market over the forecast period.
+The U.S. occupies the highest share in the global industry and is expected to continue dominating the global market over the forecast period.
 North America is also likely to witness highest CAGR on account of increased adoption of private health exchanges among increasingly aware consumers.

 Currently, Asia, Europe, and RoW do not have a considerable stake in this market.
 However, rising adoption of HCIT (Healthcare Information Technology) and HIE (Health Insurance Exchange) and increased outsourcing are likely to generate higher revenues over the forecast period.